 So, in Florida, when considering the effects of divorce on Estate Planning, it is really important to consider the specific stage of the divorce process.

 This is because Florida law provides certain protections to a divorced decedent when it comes to dispositions that are inadvertently left to an ex-spouse via a will or trust.

 This law takes into consideration the scenario in which (1) a person gets married (2) makes an estate plan with their spouse in mind as the primary beneficiary and/or fiduciary, (3) gets divorced, then (4) passes away without having altered their estate planning documents.

 Now the purpose of this law really is to remove the absolute immediate need to revise one’s estate plan after a divorce and to prohibit an ex-spouse from making a claim against the decedent’s estate and seeking an inheritance that was no longer intended.

-Essentially, it serves to protect a person from finalizing a divorce, dying the next day without having time to update their estate plan and then having their entire estate (or lion’s share thereof) being passed to the person they just divorced.
+Essentially, it serves to protect a person from finalizing a divorce, dying the next day without having time to update their estate plan and then having their entire estate (or the lion’s share thereof) being passed to the person they just divorced.

 In Florida, statute 732.507(2) states that a provision of a Will signed by a married person that affects the spouse is void upon divorce.

 What does this mean?
 Essentially, this law states that after a divorce a Will shall be administered and construed as if the former spouse predeceased the decedent unless, of course, the Will itself or divorce judgment expressly states otherwise. (oh, and for those of you who may not be familiar with the term, decedent means the person, or spouse in our case, who has passed away)